Testing the fit of relational models: Introduction

 Section \ref{Estimation} of this paper summarizes the main properties of MLEs for relational models and considers the problem of testing model fit.
-It is illustrated with simulations that the Pearson statistic may have an asymptotic chi-squared distribution both for multinomial and Poisson samples, but the likelihood ratio statistic can take on negative values in the Poisson case.
-Instead, the Bregman statistic, derived from the divergence introduced by \cite{Bregman}, seems to be appropriate.
+It is shown that the likelihood ratio statistic has a form different from the one under standard log-linear models.
+This general form is derived from the Bregman divergence \citep{Bregman}, which was used in \cite{KRipf1} to prove the convergence of the general variant of Iterative Proportional Fitting which yields maximum likelihood estimates under relational models.
+To refer to this, the likelihood ratio statistic will be called the Bregman statistic in this context.

-Section \ref{AsympNormSection} shows the asymptotic normality of maximum likelihood estimates under relational models.
+Section \ref{AsympNormSection} gives a proof of the asymptotic normality of the maximum likelihood estimates in the generality considered here.
 This is used in the next section to prove results about the asymptotic behaviour of test statistics.
 Of course, as is usual, the asymptotic normality is obtained after appropriate scaling.
 The scaling factor in the case of probabilities, is the square root of the sample size, and in the case of intensities, inversely proportional to the square root of the true parameter.

 Section \ref{TestStatSection} proves that when the relational model holds, the asymptotic distributions of the Pearson and of the Bregman statistics are chi-squared, and the number of degrees of freedom is derived, too.
+Finally, Section \ref{SimulationsSection} illustrates the asymptotics with Monte Carlo simulations and sheds some light on the issue of the speed of convergence to the asymptotic distribution.
+Proofs not included in the paper are provided in the Appendix.

 In the remainder of this section, the relationship between the existing literature and the results presented in the paper is discussed.
 When the overall effect is present, the relational model is defined by fixed values of homogeneous odds ratios \citep{KRD11}, although these odds ratios may be more complex, than the ones considered in the literature so far.
 This implies that, if a vector of intensities is in the model, then a multiple of this vector is in the model too, leading to the equivalence of the likelihood analysis for Poisson and multinomial samples.
 A setup implying the presence of the overall effect was considered by \cite{LangPoissMult}.
 Among other results, he proved asymptotic normality of the MLEs under various sampling schemes and derived their covariance matrices.
 The asymptotics in the multinomial case were computed with respect to the sample size approaching infinity, and in the Poisson case under the assumption that the cell parameters go to infinity at the same rate.
 Lang did not discuss specifically the asymptotic behaviour of the test statistics, but briefly mentioned that the known equivalence between goodness-of-fit statistics holds.